boazbk/tcs/lec_00_1_math_background.md

-In this chapter, we  review some of the mathematical concepts that we will use in this course.
+In this chapter we review some of the mathematical concepts that we will use in this book.
 Most of these are not very complicated, but do require some practice and exercise to get comfortable with.
 If you have not previously encountered some of these concepts, there are several excellent freely-available resources online that cover them, see the "Bibliographical Notes" section ([notesmathchap](){.ref}).